easypanel-io/website/docs/05-templates/oxigen/index.md

 ## Description

-Oxigen is a dynamic social media image generator that allows users to easily create, customize, and use og images with both a user interface (UI) and an application programming interface (API).
+Oxigen is a dynamic social media image generator designed to streamline the process of creating and customizing og images.
+With a user-friendly interface and API, Oxigen allows you to effortlessly generate images tailored to your specific needs.
+Whether you&#39;re looking to create unique images for your social media posts or need a reliable tool for generating og images, Oxigen offers a flexible and efficient solution.

 ## Benefits

-- Easy to use: Oxigen provides a user-friendly interface that makes it simple for users to create and customize social media images.
+- Dynamic Social Media Image Generation: Oxigen allows you to easily create and customize social media images.
+This dynamic image generation capability can greatly enhance your social media presence and engagement.
-- Customizable: Users can customize their social media images by choosing from a variety of templates, fonts, colors, and other design elements.
-- API integration: Oxigen offers an API that allows developers to programmatically generate social media images, making it easy to automate the image generation process.
+- User Interface and API: Oxigen provides both a user interface and an API, giving you the flexibility to create images in the way that suits you best.
+Whether you prefer a visual approach or a more programmatic one, Oxigen has you covered.

 ## Features

-- Docker support: Oxigen can be easily installed and run using Docker, making it convenient for deployment in various environments.
-- Binary installation: Users can install Oxigen by downloading and unpacking the latest release, and then running the binary file.
-- Go installation: For users with Go installed, Oxigen can be installed globally using the 'go install' command.
+- Customizable Images: With Oxigen, you have the power to customize your social media images to your liking.
+You can easily adjust various elements of your images to make them truly unique and eye-catching.
+- API Access: Oxigen provides an API that allows you to programmatically create and customize images.
+This feature is perfect for those who prefer to automate their image creation process.

 ## Links